muhidabid/twitter_geotag_sentiment_monitor/README.txt

 <-------- HOW TO RUN -------->

+1. insert your Twitter API keys in stream.ipynb
-1. run stream.ipynb
+2. run stream.ipynb
-2. run visualzie.ipynb
+3. run visualzie.ipynb

 * Note: Sentiment counts are stored in IK_tweets_provincial_stats.csv Latest tweet is stored in tweet.txt